Brandy Vela: Couple Indicted For Cyberbullying Teen Who Committed Suicide

 Although it took nearly four months, authorities have identified Andres Villagomez and Karinthya Romero as the suspects behind the brutal cyberbullying.

-Chron reported Andres Villagomez was indicted on a Class A misdemeanor charge of unlawful disclosure of intimate visual material.
+Chron reports Andres Villagomez was indicted on a Class A misdemeanor charge of unlawful disclosure of intimate visual material.
 He is currently being held at the Galveston County Jail on $2,500 bond.
 If convicted, he could be sentenced to a maximum of one year in prison.

 Karinthya Romero was indicted on third-degree felony charges of online impersonation and stalking.
 She is currently being held at the Galveston County Jail on $20,000 bond.
 If convicted, she could be sentenced to a maximum of 10 years in prison.